Michael Massey Player Props: Royals vs. Nationals

 Michael Massey At The Plate

-- Massey has reached base via a hit in 22 games this year (of 45 played), and had multiple hits in six of those games.
+- In 50.0% of his 46 games this season, Massey has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has hit a home run in 6.7% of his games this season, and 2% of his plate appearances.
+- He has hit a home run in three games this season (6.5%), leaving the park in 2% of his chances at the plate.

-- Massey has picked up an RBI in 24.4% of his games this year, with two or more RBI in 6.7% of his games.
+- Massey has an RBI in 11 of 46 games this season, with multiple RBI in three of them.

-- In 13 of 45 games this year, he has scored, including multiple runs once.
+- He has scored at least once 13 times this year (28.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.